Solar Panels and EV Stations: The Prevalence of Solar-Powered EV Charging Stations

 How Do Solar Panels Connect to EV Stations?

-Electric cars are a great step toward a cleaner, more sustainable way of living compared to gas-powered vehicles.
-However, their energy sourcing isn’t the greenest.
+EVs are a great step toward a cleaner, more sustainable way of living compared to gas-powered vehicles.
+But their energy sourcing isn’t the greenest.
 Using solar technology to power EV charging stations is a great way to be more environmentally friendly.

 The panels in a solar panel system are all wired together to create an electrical circuit and current flow.
-Your solar panel system needs to connect to an inverter in order for generated direct current (DC) power to convert into alternating current (AC) power.
+Your solar panel system needs to connect to an inverter for generated direct current (DC) power to convert to alternating current (AC) power.

-Here are some simple steps to charge your electric vehicle with your own solar panels:
+Here are some simple steps to charge your EV with your own solar panels:

-- Determine how many kilowatts per hour (kWh) you’ll need to power your car considering your driving habits.
+- Determine how many kilowatts per hour (kWh) you need to power your EV, considering your driving habits.

-- Determine how many solar panels you’ll need to provide your required kWh.
+- Determine how many solar panels you need to provide the required kWh.

 - Find the right company and purchase your solar equipment, including a solar panel system and a solar inverter.

-- Find the right company and purchase a Level 2 charger that will draw electricity to your electric vehicle.
+- Find the right company and purchase a Level 2 charger to draw electricity to your EV.

 The Future of Solar-Powered EV Charging Stations

-Most people are weary of electric vehicles’ inconvenience or the inability to charge their cars when away from home.
+Most people are weary of EVs’ inconvenience or the inability to charge their cars when away from home.

-To assuage these concerns, the Biden administration is looking to Congress to fund half a million new EV chargers for areas spanning the nation.
-Many auto manufacturers are beginning to create their own chargers as well.
+To ease these concerns, the Biden administration is looking to Congress to fund half a million new EV chargers for areas spanning the nation.
+Many auto manufacturers are beginning to create their own chargers, as well.

-Additionally, the president of General Motors (GM) announced a dealer community charging program planned for 2022 that’s sponsored by the U.S. Travel Association.
-The program is part of GM’s commitment to give $750 million to EV charging infrastructure in order to change the way people commute and travel in the future.
+The president of General Motors (GM) also announced a dealer community charging program, planned for 2022.
+The U.S. Travel Association will sponsor the program, which is part of GM’s commitment to give $750 million to EV charging infrastructure to change the way people commute and travel in the future.

-This initiative will spark around 40,000 EV charger installations across the U.S. and Canada.
-What’s more, it will give their 4,500 auto dealers 10 Level 2 chargers to put in areas such as college campuses, sports and music venues, apartment complexes, and more.
+This initiative will spark about 40,000 EV charger installations across the U.S. and Canada.
+Plus, it will give GM’s 4,500 auto dealers 10 Level 2 chargers to put in areas such as college campuses, sports and entertainment venues, and apartment complexes.

-Programs like this one will certainly spark widespread awareness on the importance of environmental sustainability.
-We hope to see more electric vehicles, EV charging stations, and solar-powered EV charging stations, specifically, as a result.
+Programs like this one will certainly boost awareness of the importance of environmental sustainability.
+We hope to see more EVs and EV charging stations — specifically solar-powered EV charging stations — as a result.

 Contact Freedom Solar to Start Harnessing Solar Energy

-For more information about Freedom Solar and our SunPower solar panels, or to begin acquiring them for your home or business, contact us today.
-Call +1 (800) 504-2377 to speak with one of our energy consultants or request a quote through our inquiry form.
+For more information about Freedom Solar and our SunPower solar panels or to begin acquiring them for your home or business, contact us today.
+Call (800) 504-2377 to speak with one of our energy consultants or request a quote through our inquiry form.